C. F. Dendy Marshall

 Chapman Frederick Dendy Marshall (15 November 1872 – 14 June 1945) was an English railway historian, best known for his works on the Southern Railway and its precursor companies; on the Liverpool and Manchester Railway; and on early railways and locomotives to 1831.
 He was also a noted philatelist who was a specialist in the stamps and postal history of Great Britain.

 In 1928, Dendy Marshall was awarded the Crawford Medal by the Royal Philatelic Society London for his work The British Post Office from its Beginnings to the End of 1925.

 Dendy Marshall was a member of the Royal Aeronautical Society and the Institution of Locomotive Engineers.
 He was also the holder of one of the first British driving licences.

 Life

 Dendy Marshall's birth was registered at Brentford in the fourth quarter of 1872.
 He was educated at Hurstpierpoint and Trinity College, Cambridge, and trained as a barrister but never practised.

-He died at his home Chinthurst Lodge, Wonersh, in Surrey on 14 June 1945.
-His collection of railway documents and memorabilia was auctioned at Sotheby's on 13 November that year.
+He died at his home Chinthurst Lodge, Wonersh, in Surrey on 14 June 1945 at age 72.
+His collection of railway documents and memorabilia was auctioned at Sotheby's on 13 November that same year.